 The organization has appropriate policies and processes in place to assess the effectiveness, continuous growth and improvement of its educational programs and services, including a strategic planning process (both for short and long range plans) that enables the organization to respond in a focused, effective and innovative way to the challenges of its environment and constituents.
-Policies and procedures are in place which address internal curriculum development and periodic program review to ensure the ongoing quality of its programs and learning outcomes.
+Policies and procedures are in place which address internal curriculum development, assessment and improvement of teaching effectiveness, and periodic program review to ensure the ongoing quality of its programs and learning outcomes.
 Such assessments normally include the advice of external experts.